 Access other repositories at build

 If you need to fetch contents from other repositories, public or private, you'll need to make some accommodation for this.
+The two most common methods for accessing other repositories during the build are Git submodules and npm packages.

-httpsformat (for example,
+https format (for example,

-sshformat references (for example,
+ssh format (for example,

 Did you find this doc useful?